 Take one of the Svalbard tours of the lifetime and experience the great arctic adventure.
 Drive on the frozen sea, admire the green icebergs and blue glaciers, search for amazing wildlife and Svalbard polar bears while exploring the majestic East Coast of Spitsbergen on snowmobiles.
 So much fun!

 Haven’t heard of Svalbard before?
 Read on and it will quickly jump on top of your bucket list!
 You can thank me later 😉

 Disclaimer: I received a discount for the snowmobile tour with Spitzbergen Adventures, in exchange for my honest opinion.
-This post might contain affiliate links – if you buy something through them I will receive a small commission at no additional cost to you.
+This post might contain affiliate links.
 More details here.